MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-offlinefiles.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Lists types of files that cannot be used offline.

 This setting lets you exclude certain types of files from automatic and manual caching for offline use.
 The system does not cache files of the type specified in this setting even when they reside on a network share configured for automatic caching.
 Also, if users try to make a file of this type available offline, the operation will fail and the following message will be displayed in the Synchronization Manager progress dialog box: "Files of this type cannot be made available offline."